mitchelpederson/mecl/README.md

 By looking at www.mirrorsedge.com and its API calls, I was able to copy the calls and create a leaderboard with all three platforms.

+This uses Bootstrap v4 Alpha and AngularJS 1.4.8

 Features:
 - Consolidated leaderboard for all three platforms
 - Click on a user to see platform-specific statistics